-EDI (Clearinghouse) Submission
+EDI (clearinghouse) submission

-Corrected Claim information submitted via EDI submission are required to follow electronic Claim standardized Accredited Standards Committee (ASC) X12N 837 formats.
-Electronic Claims are validated for Compliance SNIP levels 1 to 5.
+Corrected Claim information submitted via EDI submission are required to follow electronic Claim standardized ASC X12N 837 formats.
+Electronic Claims are validated for compliance with SNIP levels 1 to 5.
 The 837 Claim format allows you to submit changes to Claims that were not included on the original adjudication.